Why Has My Screed Cracked? Should I Worry?

 Some times removing the screed is as cost effective, as we say again, the penetrating resin.
 But if it’s kind of spot areas, then it’s probably a good idea to remove the screed in that particular area.
-So, it might be a classic area that’s damaged is the entrance to a building, so you’ve got all foot traffic.
+It might be a classic area that’s damaged is the entrance to a building, and you’ve got all foot traffic.
 You’ve got wheelbarrows.
 You’ve got other loading on that particular area, and that can often get damaged.
 So, rather than trying to patch it up, repair mortars, and other product, it’s often better just to cut that area out and to relay.
-If you’re worried about getting floor coverings on and things like that, you may go with a fast drying screed so you’re not gonna be delayed any further.
+If you’re worried about getting floor coverings on and things like that, you may go with a fast drying screed so you’re not going be delayed any further.

 But that’s an overview of cracking and repairs.
 As I say, probably 80 to 90% of all cracks relate to shrinkage cracking and in themselves do not affect the integrity of the screed and it’s something which is relatively common with screeds and concretes.
 You try to minimise the shrinkage cracking with joints, with the fibres, but there are no guarantees that it won’t crack because of that.
-So, I hope that’s been helpful.
+I hope that’s been helpful.
 If you need any further information as to why your screed has cracked please get in touch and we’d be only too happy to help.
 Contact us.